jg-digital-media/jgdm_snooker_scorer/readme.md

 + `15` - Player 2 Cursor pointer missing from red ball icon  after the first successful colour pot attempt.

++ `16` - Foul button on the colour sequence reverts play to 27 points and back to yellow ball (Player 1)
++ `17` - Foul button on the colour sequence reverts play to 27 points and back to yellow ball (Player 2)

 ### Future Improvements

 + Identify how many points ahead or behind a player is - changing depending on point score - to be compared with the points available.